MyMedicare - what does it mean for you?

 It is voluntary and free to register for MyMedicare, and registration is open to Australians with a Medicare card or Department of Veterans’ Affairs (DVA) Veteran Card.

-By registering as a patient of your chosen general practice and selecting a preferred GP, additional funding may become available from the government to assist your primary care team to deliver the care you need.
+By registering as a patient, nominating a general practice and selecting a preferred GP, you are choosing your preferred primary care team to deliver the comprehensive, coordinated care you need over the long term.

 How will this program benefit patients and practices?

-As part of your My Medicare registration, you chosen clinic and GP will appear on your My Health Record.
+As part of your My Medicare registration, your chosen clinic and GP will appear on your My Health Record.
 This means that other health professionals you see, including at public hospitals, will know who to talk to about your regular care.

 How do I register?